SvenVw/fdm/.changeset/ten-garlics-marry.md

 "@svenvw/fdm-calculator": patch
 ---

-Improve performance at nitrogen balance calculation for ammonia emissions of fertilizer application by interating only once over each fertilizer application
+Improve nitrogen balance calculation performance for ammonia emissions from fertilizer applications by iterating over each application only once.